 Volunteer as a licensed dental hygienist

-Each volunteer dental clinic has the capacity for one to three hygienists, who provide cleanings and place sealants when possible.
+Each clinic has the capacity for one to two hygienists who perform prophies, debridements, and in limited cases, place sealants.
 Hygienists are equipped with cavitrons and a range of scaling instruments.

 Volunteer hygienists work with assistants, who may be either GDR volunteers or local partners, to ensure children are comfortable and understand the importance of oral hygiene.